ju-lewis/Notes/Elements of Data Processing/Lectures/L20 - Assignment 2 Presentation.md

 - Showcase your *depth of understanding*
 - Clearly describe and justify methodologies
 - Respond in a confident and professional manner
+- Follow-up questions can be asked

+### Question Section:
+1-2 questions may be asked
+- 4 minutes total